-FreeSync also works below 48Hz/FPS by triggering the LFC (Low Framerate Compensation) technology, which changes the monitor’s refresh rate to multiples of the FPS rate (47Hz -> 94FPS) for smoother performance.
+FreeSync also works below 48Hz/FPS by triggering the LFC (Low Framerate Compensation) technology, which changes the monitor’s refresh rate to multiples of the FPS (47Hz -> 94FPS) for smoother performance.

 Note that the monitor is not certified as G-SYNC compatible by NVIDIA.
 It’s often mistaken as such because of a similarly named certified model, the AOC 27G2.
 However, that’s a 1080p 144Hz IPS gaming monitor.

 Using FreeSync with compatible NVIDIA cards will have varying results depending on your particular unit of the monitor, your GPU, and your GPU drivers.

-Just like with most gaming monitors based on Samsung’s VA panels, FreeSync brightness flickering may occur when your FPS rate drops below 48FPS and triggers LFC, or when your FPS rate fluctuates a lot.
+Just like with most gaming monitors based on Samsung’s VA panels, FreeSync brightness flickering may occur when your FPS drops below 48FPS and triggers LFC, or when your frame rate fluctuates a lot.

 This is more of a driver issue than it’s the monitor’s fault, but some units are simply more prone to this issue.